 With each year, colors get sharper, deeper, and subtler, and Rothko fusses less over each rectangle.
 The strokes blend as if to recreate themselves elsewhere, and they hardly worry about what looks deep or flat.
 The emotional tenor changes, too.
 At first color runs wild as it merges into larger and brighter fields.
 As it intensifies, however, it darkens, and a reverse process sets in.
 Now bright tones become irrelevant, because grey itself speaks so much of color.

-Like Rothko's art, the Washington retrospective stays old-fashioned.
+Like Rothko's art, his retrospective stays old-fashioned.
 Labels do not comment on each painting, and one has a hard time locating the labels that remain.
 Works sit comfortably side by side in large rooms.
 Would they ever fare as well at the Whitney Museum, their next stop?

 The show pretty much forgets about the man's life and times.
 It brings one no closer to understanding his death by his own hand.
 The curator ascribes even the darkening solely to the demands of commissions.
 He points to Rothko's work with Philip Johnson, the architect, first on the planned murals for the Four Seasons restaurant in New York, later for the chapel.